AshHealy/Floyd/README.md

 - Then Implement Behaviours
 - Create a Button that starts the timer :I
 - The buttons should have been Styled Components
+- Logic is chaotic and will bite you in the ass no matter what